- Future Students

 Friends of EWU

-College of Health Science & Public HealthThe College of Health Science and Public Health is comprised of several nationally-accredited programs and their respected faculty.
+College of Health Science & Public HealthThe College of Health Science and Public Health is home to several nationally-accredited undergraduate and graduate programs and their respected faculty.

 668 N. Riverpoint Blvd., Rm 236